- LASIK isn’t as expensive as you may think: the national average LASIK surgery cost is $4,400.

 Today’s modern LASIK laser technologies combine with advanced diagnostic instruments to improve both outcomes and safety and allow surgeons to customize the procedure to each patient, each eye.
 A highly qualified LASIK surgeon invests in these precise technologies for their patients’ benefit.
 The most advanced LASIK diagnostic and laser equipment are unlikely to be covered in a $99 price tag.

 The best advice?
 Regardless of who you choose to work with, get a written cost estimate.
 It should itemize the costs involved in your procedure and care.
-Ask about any potential extra fees before committing to scheduling the procedure.
+Ask questions about LASIK enhancement fees before committing to scheduling the procedure.
 And, of course, read the fine print.

-What goes into the cost of laser vision correction?
+What goes into the cost of laser vision correction like LASIK?

 Part of the work you will do with your eye surgeon will be to determine what specific laser vision correction is recommended for your eyes and vision needs.
 This is an important process because there are several options in laser vision correction today.